MDDemon42/tech-dungeon-game/README.md

  - Battle abilities must have either 1 or 3 or 5 targets

  # TODO:
- 0) Test are really hard to implement to this project =(
+ 0) Tests are really hard to implement to this project =(

  1) More `MASPIC`(`Beak`, rituals to become `Elementals`)